ACL Tear Treatment in Dallas & Frisco

 ACL Tear Surgery

-In Dallas and Frisco, orthopedic surgeon Dr. Robert Berry of Sports Physicians Orthopedics and Rehabilitation of Texas (SPORT) performs hundreds of ACL reconstructions every year.
-Many times the procedure can be done using arthroscopy, a minimally invasive approach that involves inserting tools and a tiny camera through a small incision, which enables Dr. Berry to see inside the joint and repair the ACL.
+In Dallas and Frisco, orthopedic surgeons of Sports Physicians Orthopedics and Rehabilitation of Texas (SPORT) performs hundreds of ACL reconstructions every year.
+Many times the procedure can be done using arthroscopy, a minimally invasive approach that involves inserting tools and a tiny camera through a small incision, which enables Dr. Berry or Dr. O’Brien, two of the top orthopedic surgeons in Dallas, to see inside the joint and repair the ACL.

 The anterior cruciate ligament, commonly known as the ACL, is one of the most injured ligaments in the knee.
 Ligaments are thick fibers that connect our bones together.
 The ACL connects the thigh-bone to the leg.
 It is responsible for providing stability to the knee joint.

 Torn ACLs are more common among athletes.
 The ACL is more likely to tear with abrupt movements or abrupt halts, similar to the actions frequently performed during sports, such as football, basketball, skiing, and soccer.

 The ACL can be torn completely or partially.
 Unlike most of the body parts, the ACL is unable to repair itself.
 This means that when the ACL is injured, it is commonplace to see other knee structures damaged, as well.
 A torn ACL can be treated either non-surgically or surgically.

 The ACL can tear during harsh twisting motions and can also tear if the knee is hyperextended or bent backwards.
 ACL tears occur most frequently in younger athletes.
 Female athletes have a higher rate of ACL tears than males.

 Is ACL Reconstruction a Major Surgery?